Proudly serving the Gainesville community since 1987.

 Yes, but only use denture-approved products.
 Acrylic is a common material used to make dentures but is susceptible to developing stains due to its high porosity.
 This is why it’s important to verify the cleaning products you’re using won’t remove the overall color and/or damage the dentures.

 Generally, no. Even non-whitening toothpaste is considered too abrasive and shouldn’t be used.
-If you have a question about what to use to clean dentures, call Van Dyke General & Implant Dentistry.
+If you have a question about what to use to clean dentures, call Van Dyke General and Implant Dentistry.

 Yes.
 If you use dish soap, make sure it’s a mild dishwashing liquid or hand soap and is used with a soft-bristle toothbrush and warm water.
 Thoroughly rinse the dentures after cleaning to remove any soap residue before putting them back into your mouth.